 |SAT or ACT||Receive an SAT or ACT combined score that matches your GPA (the minimum score for a 2.3 GPA is 900 on the SAT and 75 on the ACT).
 The higher your GPA, the lower scores necessary on the SAT or ACT.||SAT: combined score of 820

 |Receive an SAT or ACT combined score that matches your GPA (the minimum score for a 2.2 GPA is 840 on the SAT and 70 on the ACT).
 The higher your GPA, the lower scores necessary on the SAT or ACT.|

 Students who are hoping to play Division I or Division II sports in college will need to make sure that their SAT and/or ACT scores are sent directly to the NCAA Eligibility Center.
 (When listing the schools to which students want their scores sent, they should plan on entering “9999.”)
 In order for scores to be considered, they must come directly from the testing agency.
 Scores listed on high school transcripts are not accepted for academic certification.

-Students who take the SAT or ACT more than once will have their scores combined, and the highest score in each subsection (reading and math for the SAT and reading, math, English, and science for the ACT) will be considered.
+Students who take the SAT or ACT more than once will have their scores combined, and the highest score in each subsection (evidence-based reading and writing and math for the SAT and reading, math, English, and science for the ACT) will be considered.
 Students should also ask their high school counselors to send their high school transcripts to the NCAA Eligibility Center following the completion of their junior years and again following high school graduation.